vesy53/homework/README.md

 # homework
+This project will contain...
-Repo made for exercises.This will make a conflict!
+Repo made for exercises.
+Hello, again!!!